AMS - Abstract Merkle Signature Scheme

 => CalculateSpamCode(GetOTSKeys(privateKey, batchNo, 0).PublicKeyHash.Value);

-private uint CalculateSpamCode(ReadOnlySpan<byte> wotsKey0)
+private uint CalculateSpamCode(ReadOnlySpan wotsKey0)

 => EndianBitConverter.Little.ToUInt32(wotsKey0.Slice(^4));